-Scope: The Volunteer Resident Firefighter is a firefighter/EMT apprentice position focused on education and live practical training which supports individuals who seek fire service career opportunities.
-The Resident Firefighter receives education in fire and medical sciences which allow for Washington State and national certification testing.
-As an apprentice, the firefighter/EMT is a working team member on emergent and non-emergent calls for service from staffed fire stations within EJFR.
-The live practical training is centered on assigned shifts with scheduled hours and locations which range from 8 hour day cycles to 24 hour shift assignments.
-The resident firefighter as part of the apprentice program is a voluntary job training program which receives a stipend for food and transportation while assigned.
-All educational and training opportunities are at no direct cost to the resident firefighter.
+Scope: The Volunteer Intern Firefighter is a firefighter/EMT intern position focused on education and live practical training which supports individuals who seek fire service career opportunities.
+The Intern Firefighter receives education in fire and medical sciences which allow for Washington State and national certification testing.
+As an Intern, the firefighter/EMT is a working team member on emergent and non-emergent calls for service from staffed fire stations within EJFR.
+The live practical training is centered on assigned shifts as a member of the shift.
+The Intern Firefighter is a voluntary job training program which receives a stipend for food and transportation while assigned.
+All educational and training opportunities are at no cost to the Intern Firefighter per the Intern Agreement.

-Expectations: The apprentice firefighter, while a member of the response team, shall meet education and training requirements including attendance, evaluations, and successful completion of a Washington State Fire Academy, EMT class, vehicle operations and driving program and on-the-job application of skills.
-The apprentice firefighter program is a multi-month program designed for the opportunity for skill acquirement and knowledge retention through practical skill usage in actual calls for service.
-The apprentice firefighter is expected to test competitively with fire departments and medical service providers.
-The understanding is that experience is gained through application of skills that encompasses the scope of the apprentice firefighter program.
-The VRF will be assigned to one of three shifts (A, B or C), as assigned by Operations.
-All VRF’s shall report to their assigned shift / station prior to 0800.
-The VRF duty hours will normally commence at 0800 hours and conclude at 0800 hours.
+Expectations: The Intern Firefighter, while a member of the response team, shall meet education and training requirements including attendance, evaluations, and successful completion of a Washington State Fire Academy, EMT class, vehicle operations and driving program and on-the-job application of skills.
+The Intern Firefighter program is a multi-year program designed for skill acquirement and knowledge retention through practical skill usage during actual calls for service.
+The Intern firefighter is expected to test competitively with fire departments and medical service providers.
+The understanding is that experience is gained through application of skills that encompasses the scope of the Intern Firefighter program.
+The Intern will be assigned to one of three shifts (A, B or C) and will be expected to follow a 48 hour on 96 hours off rotation.
+All Interns shall report to their assigned shift / station prior to 0800.
+The Intern duty hours will normally commence at 0800 hours and conclude at 0800 hours.
 Variances from these hours will be allowed on an individual basis at the discretion of their Chief Officer.
-Because the VRF is a member of the District, he / she shall be able to perform in a volunteer capacity when not functioning under the rules of the VRF program and are encouraged to respond to any department call back and emergency alarms while off duty.
+Because the Intern is a member of the District, they shall be able to perform in a volunteer capacity when not functioning under the rules of the Intern program and are encouraged to respond to any department call back and emergency alarms while off duty.

 Scope: The combat volunteer is a person certified to function as a firefighter in hazardous conditions to the minimum level of Washington State Firefighter I and provide emergency medical treatment consistent with Washington State EMT A certification.
 This volunteer position is compensated for their fuel via a quarterly point system to assist their community in both emergent and non-emergent times which include times of natural disaster.
 The combat volunteer can either bring to the agency certifications or attain the certifications through training and education provided by EJFR.
 Education and training shall be no direct cost to the combat volunteer.